SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: The SLogic Framework

 To extract subgraphs for each entity $h \in \mathcal{E}$, we extract its local neighborhood by initiating a $k$-hop Breadth-First Search (BFS) in $\mathcal{G}$.
 This traversal expands outwards from the central entity $h$, exploring both its incoming and outgoing connections to capture a rich, bidirectional context.
 To maintain a uniform structure and mitigate the computational challenges posed by high-degree ``hub'' nodes, we employ neighbor sampling at each hop of the BFS.
 Specifically, if an entity has more neighbors than a predefined threshold ($\alpha$), we randomly pick $\alpha$ neighbors to continue the traversal.
 This results in a subgraph $\mathcal{G}_h \subset \mathcal{G}$ for entity $h$, which captures $h$'s most relevant local structure.

-\textbf{Feature engineering.} A raw subgraph is insufficient for a GNN to understand the relative importance of its components.
-We therefore enrich the subgraph by engineering a set of node features, $\mathbf{x}_v$, for each node $v \in \mathcal{G}_h$.
-These features are designed to encode the structural role of each node relative to the central query entity $h$.
-The feature vector $\mathbf{x}_v$ is a concatenation of three components. (i) {\em Head Entity Indicator:} A two-dimensional binary vector that identifies whether a node is the query head entity $h$ (i.e., $[1, 0]$) or a neighbor (i.e., $[0, 1]$).
+\textbf{Feature engineering.} A raw subgraph is insufficient for a GNN to distinguish node roles.
+We therefore enrich the subgraph with node features $\mathbf{x}_v$. \BLUE{Following SEAL \citep{SEAL} and GraIL \citep{GraIL}, we employ relative node labeling to capture structural patterns independent of node identities.} The feature vector $\mathbf{x}_v$ is a concatenation of three components encoding the node's structural role relative to the query entity $h$.

+(i) {\em Head Entity Indicator:} A two-dimensional binary vector that identifies whether a node is the query head entity $h$ (i.e., $[1, 0]$) or a neighbor (i.e., $[0, 1]$).
 This anchors the subgraph representation around the query. (ii) {\em Shortest Path Distance:} The geodesic distance (i.e., minimum number of hops) from node $v$ to the head entity $h$ within the subgraph $\mathcal{G}_h$.
 This explicitly encodes the structural proximity of each node to the query's origin. (iii) {\em Global Centrality Score:} The log-scaled degree of node $v$ as calculated from the complete graph $\mathcal{G}$.
 This feature injects a measure of the node's global importance into the local subgraph context.

 These features are purely topological and entirely independent of any node-specific content or identifiers (e.g., entity IDs or pre-trained embeddings). {\em This design choice enforces the inductive capability of our model}, allowing it to generate meaningful representations for entities and subgraphs not encountered during training.